-- 1. Effective 2017, and every five years thereafter, an evaluation of sludge depth and sludge removal plans pursuant to Discharge Specification D.9. - 2.
-Sludge/Biosolids monitoring results, if sludge or biosolids were removed for off-site disposal during the year. - 3.
-A summary of all biosolids/sludge analytical data and verification of compliance with the biosolids/sludge monitoring requirements. - 4.
-A summary of information on the disposal of sludge and/or solid waste during the calendar year. - 5.
-An evaluation of the performance of the WWTF, including discussion of capacity issues, infiltration and inflow rates, nuisance conditions, and a forecast of the flows anticipated in the next year, as described in Standard Provision E.4. - 6.
-A discussion of compliance and the corrective actions taken, as well as any planned or proposed actions needed to bring the discharge into full compliance with the waste discharge requirements. - 7.
-Monitoring equipment maintenance and calibration records, as described in Standard Provision C.4.
+- 1. Effective 31 May 2018, and every five years thereafter, an evaluation of sludge depth and sludge removal plans pursuant to Discharge Specification D.9. - 2.
+A summary of information on the disposal of sludge and/or solid waste during the calendar year.

-- 8. A statement of when the wastewater treatment system Operation and Maintenance Manual was last reviewed for adequacy and a description of any changes made during the year. - 9.
+- 3. An evaluation of the performance of the system, including discussion of capacity issues, infiltration and inflow rates, nuisance conditions, and a forecast of the flows anticipated in the next year, as described in Standard Provision E.4. - 4.
+A discussion of compliance and the corrective actions taken, as well as any planned or proposed actions needed to bring the discharge into full compliance with the waste discharge requirements. - 5.
+Monitoring equipment maintenance and calibration records, as described in Standard Provision C.4. - 6.
+A statement of when the wastewater treatment system Operation and Maintenance Manual was last reviewed for adequacy and a description of any changes made during the year. - 7.
 A discussion of any data gaps and potential deficiencies or redundancies in the monitoring system or reporting program.